bcobb/bcobb.net/_posts/flapjacks/2014-09-18-jekyll-and-vagrant-the-good-the-bad-and-the-ugly.markdown

 ---
 layout: post
 title: "Jekyll and Vagrant: The Good, The Bad, and The Ugly"
+seo:
+  title: "Jekyll and Vagrant: The Good, The Bad, and The Ugly"
 permalink: jekyll-and-vagrant-the-good-the-bad-and-the-ugly
 published: true
 date: 2014-09-18 21:55